jlmucb/cloudproxy/cpvmm/readme.txt

 #############################################################################

-This readme covers how to setup the build environment and instructions on how to build eVMM binaries.
+This readme covers how to setup the build environment and instructions on how to build eVMM binaries for the Cloudproxy version.

 =============================================================================
 Build environment